 In fact, draw your pension at any age before your scheme’s normal pension age and you will face a reduction in your benefits.

 For the 2008 Section, your retirement benefits will be reduced if you draw your NHS Pension before the age of 65.

 For the 2015 Pension Scheme, your retirement benefits will be reduced if you draw your NHS Pension before your State Pension Age.

 Yet again, if you draw your NHS pension early your retirement benefits will be reduced.
-Expect a reduction if you draw your pension before the age of 60, unless you have Mental Health Officer (MHO) status, in which case, you can draw your NHS pension without penalty from age 55 onwards.
+Expect a reduction if you draw your pension before the age of 60, unless you have Mental Health Officer (MHO) status, in which case, subject to certain conditions being met, you can draw your NHS pension without penalty from age 55 onwards.